hiveot/hub/bindings/hiveoview/hiveoview-README.md

 ## Build & Installation

+Run 'make' to build the viewer as a standalone executable.

 ### Development Auto Reload

+Tip: in the dev environment templates are reloaded on each render.

-For auto reload of the application during development, install 'air':
+Tip for auto reload of the application during development, install 'air':
 > go install github.com/cosmtrek/air

 This installs 'air' into ~/go/bin.
 Add ~/go/bin to your path if it doesn't exist.

 Run the application with 'air' from the development environment.
 This does not support breakpoints and does not run from the IDE.

-... todo ... lets get something working first